kate-orlova/spe-tricks/README.md

     * delete an unwanted item with its child items permanently;
     * move a certain item to another location;
     * copy an item;
+    * create a new item based on a certain data template in a specific destination;

 # Contribution
 Hope you found these PowerShell scripts helpful, your contributions and suggestions will be very much appreciated.
 Please submit a pull request.